Electrical Safety Tips Explained

 - A shock from a water pipe, even a tingle, may indicate a problem.
 Contact your local electricity distributor immediately.

-- You should never contact electric appliances, power switches, power sources or electrical lights with wet, bare hands or a damp rag as this will conduct electricity through your skin.
+- You should never contact electric appliances, power switches, power sources or electrical lights with wet, bare hands or a damp rag, as this will conduct electricity through your skin.

 - Check electrical cords and connections for signs of wear.
 Replace broken, frayed or cracked power cords to prevent shock and fire.